Consumption disruption in 2019?

-W. Jeffery Surles, CFA, became a co-portfolio manager on the Fund on Feb.
+W. Jeffery Surles, CFA, became a co-portfolio manager on Feb.
 5, 2018.
 Co-Portfolio Manager Cynthia Prince-Fox retired from the firm on April 30, 2018.

 Waddell & Reed Advisors Wilshire Global Allocation Fund merged into Ivy Wilshire Global Allocation Fund on Feb.
 26, 2018.
 The returns prior to this date reflect the performance of Waddell & Reed Advisors Wilshire Global Allocation Fund, which was incepted on March 9, 1995.
 Ivy Wilshire Global Allocation Fund adopted that performance as the result of a reorganization in which it acquired all assets and liabilities of WRA Wilshire Global Allocation Fund.
 Prior to the reorganization, the Ivy Wilshire Global Allocation Fund had no assets and had not commenced operations.